When & Where

+Students must show proof of attending high school.
 Children must be 12 or under on the last day of the festival and will receive free entry on arrival with their accompanying adult ticket holder.

 The full program is available from mid-August but keep an eye on the website for sneak peaks.

 No. They are only available when you collect your ticket.
 The website contains most of the information about artists and performance times.

 The first shows on Friday begin at 6.00pm and finish at midnight; Saturday 8.30am until midnight; and Sunday, 8.30am until 5.00pm.
 These are the first show and last show times; not all stages run all of the time.
 Please see the detailed program for further details.